MadJlzz/gopypi/README.md

 :warning: **If you're package has the same name with one in pypi.org**: Order your indexes in a pip configuration file to search first in your private registry.

+## Next steps

+OAuth 2.0 is not yet implemented.
+For the moment, only `service account` authentication is possible.

+:exclamation: For the moment, `gopypi` is serving only `HTTP`.
+It means that a man in the middle can intercept your private libraries.

+:information_source: If you deploy the web server with e.g. App Engine deploying with HTTP is fine because Google manage the HTTP(s) exposition for you.

 ## Contributing